-Selected students (according to personalised plan targets) take part in the Duke of Edinburgh award every year.
+• Selected students (Learning maps targets) take part in the Duke of Edinburgh award every year.
 All students new to the award start on Bronze and must complete 3 months' worth of volunteering, developing a physical skill and improving on a skill they possess already.
 Students must also complete training in orienteering within their local area, learn how to erect and dismantle a tent, and develop their camp cooking skills.
 This is in preparation for their qualifying expeditions that take place June each year.